movementlabsxyz/movement/docker/compose/grafana-alloy/README.md

 1password -> Engineering (vault) -> Grafana Cloud Shared account

-Once you login in grafana cloud go to Explore -> Chose grafanacloud-mvmt-logs (data source) -> Label Browser.
+Once you login in grafana cloud go to Explore -> Chose `loki-mvmt-self-hosted` (data source) -> Label Browser.
 There should be a label `MOVE_DEV`.
 If everything is setup working, you should see also a value for that label  `MOVE_DEV="/Users/YOUR_MAC_USER`, for example `MOVE_DEV="/Users/`radupopa`